FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

       <tr>
          <td><strong>Account Name</strong>*
 <p><em>text box</em></p>         </td>
          <td><p>The name of the account must be unique for the system.
-If an account already exists with the name you specify, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> prompts you to enter another name.
+If an account already exists with the name you specify, {{< SecureTransport/componentshortname  >}} prompts you to enter another name.
 This field is mandatory.
 Account Names cannot contain more than 80 characters.
 You cannot enter spaces-only values in this field.
 For more information, see <a href="#Spaces" class="MCXref xref">Spaces in required fields</a>.</p>         </td>
       </tr>
       <tr>
          <td><strong>Email Contact</strong>
 <p><em>text box</em></p>         </td>
-         <td><p>When this email address is the recipient of an ad hoc file transfer email sent from ST Web Client or one of the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-ins, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> determines that this user is the recipient.
+         <td><p>When this email address is the recipient of an ad hoc file transfer email sent from ST Web Client or one of the {{< SecureTransport/companyname  >}} Email Plug-ins, {{< SecureTransport/componentshortname  >}} determines that this user is the recipient.
 If the user is allowed to log in by email, this is the value used in the <strong>User Name</strong> field of the login page.</p>
 <blockquote>
 <p><strong>Note:</strong></p>
 <p>In order for login by email to function properly, all user accounts must be assigned unique email addresses.
 Also, the client password reset feature will not work if emails assigned to users accounts are not unique.</p>